 Woodchuck burrows and tunnels may give gardeners heartburn, but simple fences can solve most problems

 The woodchuck (a.k.a. groundhog) is often caught between being a celebrity and a villain.
-One day we rely on his shadow to forecast the seasons; the next we grumble as he makes a meal of our carefully planted garden vegetables.
+One day we rely on their shadow to forecast the seasons; the next we grumble as they make a meal of our carefully planted garden vegetables.

 Even when the potential for conflict is high, there are ways to deal with woodchucks that make it possible to live in harmony with them.
 If woodchucks must be evicted from an area, however, it should be followed by addressing the factors that caused a problem in the first place.

 - Evicting woodchucks from a property/residence

 - Keeping woodchucks from returning to abandoned burrows

 Woodchucks occasionally eat garden or field crops and can cause considerable damage in a very short period.

 Because woodchucks hibernate, they are unlikely to cause any damage between early November and late February.
 Damage done during this time is more likely to be caused by deer or rabbits.

 The woodchuck's burrow systems are regarded as problems on agricultural land, because farm machines can be harmed when they run over a mound.
 And many horse owners fear their horses will trip over woodchuck burrows in paddocks and injure themselves.

 From time to time there are even claims that people are hurt by tripping in woodchuck burrows.
 This is possible, but far down the list of threats to our own species